dlnsk/h-rbac/README.md

 `routePrefix` - the backend routes look like `/{prefix}/{user}/permissions/{params}`, so here you can choose appropriate prefix for UI.

-`routeMiddlewares` - the array of middlewares that should check for access to backend.
+`routeMiddlewares` - an array of middlewares that filter the request to backend UI.

 `baseLayout` - the layout for backend's views.
 We use *header* and *content* sections.